 Washington Park Southwest is an urban neighborhood (based on population density) located in Chicago, Illinois.

-Washington Park Southwest real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Washington Park Southwest real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Washington Park Southwest neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the Washington Park Southwest neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Chicago, the Washington Park Southwest neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.